The Best Functional Trainers For A Home Gym In 2023

 Admittedly, this unit isn’t as aesthetically pleasing as the others on our list so far.
 Still, it’s a solid choice that reviewers and customers have given high marks.

 The 150-pound weight stacks that come standard and feature a 2:1 ratio are not the best option on our list, but for around $200, you can purchase an additional 50-pound add-on.
-Given that the unit starts at $2299, you’ll pay less than the cost of an Ft1, and you’ll receive 200-pound weight stacks on each end.
+Given that the unit starts at $2499, you’ll pay the same cost of an Ft1, and you’ll receive 200-pound weight stacks on each end.

 The Bodycraft HFT also features seven attachments that provide plenty of exercises.
 Bodycraft also features a nice exercise booklet that will have you trying out new workouts right after assembly.